 We are celebrating BHundF20!
 On May 1, it has been exactly 20 years since Liza Heilmeyer and Stephan Birk founded the company at home, at their kitchen table.
 What began modestly in 2005 is now a multifaceted architecture practice, supported by a remarkable team and enriched by years of experience.
 Thank you to everyone who has contributed to this milestone.
 We’re looking forward to everything that lies ahead!

-After an intensive period of planning and construction, classes have begun in the new school building of the Betty Hirsch School Center of the Nikolauspflege in Stuttgart.
+After an intensive period of planning and construction, classes have begun in the new school building of the Betty Hirsch School Centre of the Nikolauspflege in Stuttgart.
 On the traditional and topographically challenging site at Kräherwald, a fully accessible school building has been created—tailored to the needs of blind, visually impaired, multiply disabled, and deafblind children, as well as students without disabilities.
 The building sets new standards for inclusive education: flexible learning spaces, clear orientation aids, safe movement zones, and modern technical equipment provide ideal conditions for collaborative learning and self-directed education.
 A future-oriented place of learning that not only enables participation—but actively embodies it.

 Construction of the new HLRS III high-performance computing center has begun on the southern edge of the Vaihingen campus of the University of Stuttgart.
 The new building will complement the existing HLRS I and II facilities and create additional capacity for research and applications in the field of high-performance computing (HPC).
 The design is being developed in collaboration with Benthem Crouwel Architects from Amsterdam.